PeiranLi001/GEN-SIM-analyzer/GenAnalyzer/PlottingCodes/README.md

 1. Comp_Old_New_Sample.py : This macro compares inclusive polarized SM sample with the newly generated SM sample at generator level.

 1. Signal_Reco_mT_plot.py : To plot a varialbe from MINIAOD signal sample after full event selection.

+# To calculate cross-section for each parameter of aQGC

+1. Get_Cross_Sec_aQGC.C  && Get_Cross_Sec_aQGC.h
+2. Change input file name and output file name then run it.

+# To plot aQGC par vs Cross-section

+1. Make output of above step, input of macro ReadTextFile.py.
+This will create 9 different text file for each aQGC par

+2. Then modify Template.py as per its structure

+3. Create a cpp file using command:

+		python makeCppGraphMaker.py

+4. This will create a <File>.C.
+So, just run it like :

+		root -l -b -q <File>.C